 Professor, Sciences Po University, Paris; Research Fellow, Centre National de la Recherche Scientifique, Paris; Chair, Observatoire de la Russie; Editor, The Russia Papers.
-GEORGIA

 Professor Alexander Rondeli

 Ambassador Extraordinary and Plenipotentiary; President, Georgian Foundation for Strategic and International Studies, Tbilisi (2001-).
 Formerly: Director, Foreign Policy Research and Analysis Center, Ministry of Foreign Affairs of Georgia (1997-2004).
-GERMANY

 Professor Michael Stuermer

 Chief Correspondent, Die Welt and Welt am Sonntag (1998-); Professor Emeritus of Medieval and Modern History, Friedrich-Alexander-Universität, Erlangen-Nürnberg (1973-); Member, German Advisory Council, J P Morgan Bank (1990-).
-JAPAN

 Ambassador Yasuo Saito